Automating antenna impedance characterization with Connect

 What is antenna matching?

 Antennas have become ubiquitous in modern technology, serving a vital role in the transmission and reception of RF signals across a diverse set of applications.
 Their influence ranges from the cell phones we carry in our pockets to the missile defense radars that line our coasts.
-Antennas are critical hardware components that require extensive test and validation campaigns.
+They are therefore critical hardware components that require extensive test and validation campaigns.

 Impedance matching is an important part of the antenna design and test process that ensures the antenna performs with maximum efficiency within the desired frequency ranges.
 For RF test engineers, antenna characterization can be an involved and difficult process, as it requires repeated calibrations, measurements, and analysis with benchtop instruments such as a Vector Network Analyzer (VNA).
 As antenna production continues to grow, test engineers are forced to perform tedious, critical testing – again and again and again.